 It was determined Randy would need to have a heart restart.
 OMG.
 He had a cardioversion procedure performed on September 20, 2013.
 I will never forget waiting and waiting at Iowa Lutheran Hospital trying to read but not being able to focus on the words in front of me.
 Finally the nurse came out (the procedure really wasn’t that long) and said I could see him.
 I couldn’t wait any longer!

 I quickly entered the procedure room and saw Randy the love of my life lying on the table groggily repeating “Did she do it?”
 “Did she do it?”
 Dr. Clark, replied, “What are you talking about?”
 Randy muttered again with some sort of humor (funny man) in his voice, “Did she push the button?”

 No I did not push that button.
 But if he continues to make fun of my bowling posture…and my scores…we might reconsider...

-The bottom line of this blog is to be sure to pay attention to symptoms in your body. (and I’m really good at getting people to discuss their health!)
-Your body and those of men like Randy whose body does a good share of talking is made to be in balance.
+The bottom line of this blog is to be sure to pay attention to signs and symptoms of your health and listen to your body.
+People’s bodies do a good share of expressing to its’ owner it’s need and desire to be in balance.
 When your body is out of balance, it will tell you and people who care will notice.
 Listen to it.
 Listen to others.
 Do what you need to do to restore your sense of balance.
 I can offer recommendations!

 Thankfully the cardioversion worked and Randy’s been back in the rhythm ever since.
 There’s no rhyme nor reason why his heart decided to act up.
 Frankly, I love to check Randy’s pulse and his heart is really strong!
 He loves to brag that his blood pressure is perfect (a quote from the nurse!)
 The beater is good to go for a long, long time!
 Rehabilitation was successful!